apicalshark/quantum-launcher/changelogs/unreleased.md

 - Added a new Teal color scheme!
 - Overhauled the Launcher Setings menu

-## Elyby integration
+# Elyby/littleskin integration
-- Minecraft 1.21.5 and below will now support skins from elyby by default (b)
+- You can now login with elyby and littleskin accounts!
-- You can also login with elyby accounts now!
+- Minecraft 1.21.5 and below support elyby and littleskin skins (b)

-## Instance Packaging
+# (Scrapped) Instance Packaging
 - You can now package entire QuantumLauncher instances into a single file
-- Import/Export support for Prism Launcher/MultiMC instances
+- (TODO) Import/Export support for Prism Launcher/MultiMC instances
 - (TODO) Migration from other launchers

 # UI